Here's a customized spelling training to improve your spelling skills. You're in the right place to become a better speller!

 Type your word into your phone, computer and tablet.
 It’s fine to delete the document later.
 Just use it from week to week for the purpose of legibly typing spelling words for practice.

-As you continue to use these spelling training techniques, you will improve your spelling performance!
+As you continue to use these spelling trainer techniques, you will improve your spelling performance!

 Put your new spelling training to the test.
 Try some of my spelling quizzes: